gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-indexed-vertices.md

-It's important to note that indexed vertices won't usually let you make a cube with 8 vertex positions because generally you want to associate other data with each vertex, data that is different depending on which face that vertex position is being used.
+It's important to note that indexed vertices won't usually let you make a cube with 8 vertex positions because generally you want to associate other data with each vertex, data that is different depending on which face that vertex position is being used with.
 For example if you wanted to give each face of the cube a different color you'd need to provide that color with the position.
-So even though the same position is used 3 times, once for each face vertex touches, you'd still need to repeat the position, once for each different face, each with a different associated color.
+So even though the same position is used 3 times, once for each face a vertex touches, you'd still need to repeat the position, once for each different face, each with a different associated color.
+That would mean you'd need 24 vertices for a cube, 4 for each side and then 36 indices to draw the required 12 triangles.

 Note that valid types for `indexType` above in WebGL1 are only `gl.UNSIGNED_BYTE` where you can only have indices from 0 to 255, and, `gl.UNSIGNED_SHORT` where